-She didn’t run, though.
+Moira didn’t run.
 She only asked, “Where did you get that?”

 Roman rolled up his sleeve, boldly again revealing the brand on his wrist, the brand very few on this continent — and only those affiliated with Unity — would know.
 Moira’s eyes were immediately drawn to it.
 “What, this?”
 Roman asked innocently.
 “Where do you think?
-It’s hard to forget something only the Magistrates and a few hand-selected Representatives know exist.”
+It’s hard to forge something only the Magistrates and a few hand-selected Representatives know exist.”

-“Which would be worse, if it was real or fake?”
+“Do you wish it was fake?”
 Roman asked.

 “I’m retired,” Roman said with a wry smile.

-“I didn’t think that was something your kind could do.”
+“I didn’t think that was something an Enforcer could do.”

 “What are you up to, Hallisey?” she asked.